 Current Size: 100%

 The mission of Howard University School of Social Work is to prepare graduates for advanced professional practice at local, national and international levels for the solution of human problems and to become leaders in their communities: and to prepare doctoral graduates for research, the professoriate, and leadership in the global community.
 We are dedicated to the pursuit of knowledge through discovery, research, partnerships, innovative process and other scholarly educational endeavors of the faculty, staff, students and alumni.
 Graduates are expected to become architects of liberating structures in culturally diverse families and communities. by The Black Perspective – our six guiding principles, affirmation, strengths, diversity, vivification, social justice, and internationalization---our students engage in critical thinking that uses these principles along with other theories including intersectionality, critical race theory, symbolic interaction, and more.
 Leadership in advocating for the needs of individuals, families and communities is our hallmark.
-We offer the MSW program, the MSW/PhD program (under review), the PhD program, the MSW/MDiv program, the MSW/MBA program, and the newly added MSW/MPH program.
-Visit socialwork.howard.edu for more information of the school and our MSW programs.
+We offer the MSW program, and the MSW/PhD program (under review), in formats such as:

 The Ph.D.
 Program in social work is research oriented and interdisciplinary in nature.
 It prepares graduates for leadership positions as academicians and researchers, educators, policy makers and senior level administrators.
 Specialization areas include Family and Community, Health and Mental Health, International Development as well as other student and faculty agreed upon areas.
 Our program provides a focused and highly personalized student learning process with a knowledgeable and caring faculty.
 Students are challenged to grow as scholars and encouraged to use their experience as social workers to be exceptional in their scientific enquiry and examination.
 Students attend important functions with faculty and often present at professional conferences.
 Quality mentorship is a critically important part of our program.
 We are especially proud of our alumni and the contributions that they are making both nationally and globally.
 They are leaders in the field and staunch advocates for social justice and the eradication of injustice in all of its forms.